Lucky-dogz/English-speaking-practice-system/README.md

  NLP SpeechBrain https://github.com/speechbrain/speechbrain.
  Gramformer https://github.com/PrithivirajDamodaran/Gramformer.

->Successfully use docker to package and push to heroku, but heroku memory is not enough to load the APP.
+>Successfully use docker to package and push to heroku, but heroku memory is not enough to load the NLP APP.
 >![image](https://github.com/zhouchenyu000/Chunteng_WorkContent/blob/main/demo.JPG)